Sensex falls as Adani Group rout hits banks, LIC

 The NSE Nifty-50 index too declined 287.60 points, 1.6%, to 17,604.35.

-Several Adani Group stocks hit the 20% lower circuit, while flagship Adani Enterprises, which opened a ₹20,000 crore follow-on public offer on Friday, slumped 18.3% to ₹2,768.50 on the BSE.
-LIC, which some media reports have said has an exposure of as much as ₹87,380 crore to the Adani Group, also bore the brunt with the stock sliding 3.45%.
+Several Adani Group stocks hit the 20% lower circuit, while flagship Adani Enterprises, which opened a ₹20,000 crore follow-on public offer on Friday, slumped 18.5% to ₹2,762.15 on the BSE.
+LIC, which some media reports have said has an exposure of about ₹70,000 crore to the Adani Group, also bore the brunt with the stock sliding 3.45%.

 “Despite the optimistic results announced by the blue chips, this week’s market sentiment suddenly got dampened by the unfavourable research report on Asia’s richest promoter Group [Adani] companies,” said Vinod Nair, Head of Research at Geojit Financial Services.
 “The same is... affecting banking stocks, despite their positive results owing to high group lending; with PSU banks being the most impacted due to high exposure,” he added.